trifork/sdm/README.md

 Take a look in 'build.gradle', 'settings.gradle' and in the config-directory to customize the build to fit your project.

-There are two example sub-projects, one java and one scala.
-Only the Java one is enabled by default (see 'settings.gradle').
+There are two example sub-projects, one Java and one Scala.

 Suggestions and patches (or pull requests) are very welcome.
 If you encounter any bugs please make an issue on Github.